pckv/pcbot/README.md

 # PCBOT
 WIP discord bot using [discord.py].

 PCBOT should be supported by all python versions above 3.4.2.
-It is however only tested and worked on in python 3.4.4, so please give me a yell if something is unsupported.
+It is however only tested and developed in python 3.4.4, so please give me a yell if something is unsupported.

 [discord.py]: https://github.com/Rapptz/discord.py